isomerpages/sciencecentre-emag/_stories/Space/Comics to Cosmos: A Singaporean Space Cartoonist's Journey.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Jarrod Chua holding up camera tripods" src="/images/4_VD_Spaceytales.jpg">
 </div>
-<p><em>Mr. Jarrod Chua with camera tripods on set in a laboratory during his Science Centre Singapore internship with the Transmedia team.
+<p><em>Mr. Jarrod Chua with camera tripods while filming in a laboratory during his Science Centre Singapore internship with the Transmedia team.
 Photo credit: Jarrod Chua</em>
 </p>
 <p><strong>VD: The past few years you've brought Spaceytales from digital art into physical interactive experiences.
-What are the biggest lessons you've learned about exhibition design from your experience working on Dot in Space?</strong>
+What are the biggest lessons you've learned about exhibition design from your experience working on <em>Dot in Space</em>?</strong>
 </p>
 <p><strong>JARROD CHUA: </strong>The biggest lesson I've learned was that
 there are other elements to take into account when designing exhibitions